 When all of your teeth are missing, or you have a few remaining teeth that need to be removed, our doctors may recommend a full conventional denture.
 We’ll take an impression in order to make a diagnostic cast, then place a wax rim into your mouth to establish a proper bite and the orientation of the teeth.
-If you need any extractions, we’ll complete them at this point.
-This will be followed by a 3-6 month healing period.
+If you need any teeth to be removed, we’ll do that at this point.

 If you are missing permanent teeth for any reason, dental implants can serve as an alternative to traditional dentures.
 The small titanium posts are designed to replace missing teeth and mimic the function of natural tooth roots.
 The implants are inserted into the gums and anchored to the jawbone, eventually fusing to the bone.
 A permanent dental crown is then attached to the post, serving as a replacement tooth.
 Dental implants are the next best thing to your natural teeth, and because they’re built to last, they can be an excellent long-term solution for tooth loss.

 Trust your teeth to the experts at Boger Dental

 You don’t have to settle for a smile you don’t love!
 If you’ve been struggling with serious dental issues, our restorative treatments can improve the look, feel, and function of your teeth.
 Our goal is to provide you with compassionate care and world-class service from your first appointment to the last.